Xwinchester/Machinist-Helper/README.md

 - Specialized codes for certain machines.
 - Standard formulas that machinists need.
 - Mass create folders in selected file path.
-- Reference to a drill chart.
+- Reference to a drill chart made in HTML & CSS

 All data is stored in a json file.